-In November, Promote Ukraine’s work was recognized through the European Parliament’s ‘European Citizen’s Prize’, which rewards civil society organizations that build a stronger European spirit and support EU values and fundamental rights.
+In November, Promote Ukraine’s work was recognised through the European Parliament’s ‘European Citizen’s Prize’, which rewards civil society organisations that build a stronger European spirit and support EU values and fundamental rights.
 When accepting the award, Barandiy said: “Just imagine how much all of us in this Parliament, in this city and beyond, can do when we unite our forces to defend peace and democracy.”

 Marta Barandiy started the NGO Promote Ukraine in 2014, when Russia occupied Crimea.
 In response to Russia’s all-out invasion of Ukraine on 24 February 2022, the NGO set up a co-ordination centre in Brussels with a core team of 15 volunteers.
 At the heart of its work is support for humanitarian aid to Ukraine, as well as non-lethal military assistance, for example, by purchasing bullet-proof jackets.
 There are also a range of refugee support measures.

 “The needs are enormous, you can see on your television how the Russians have committed war crimes, bombing civilian infrastructure and residential buildings,” Barandiy tells Together.
 “It is difficult for us to imagine what that’s like for the people who are living there and what their needs are like.
 Things that we take for granted like electricity, clean water and shelter.
 It can be almost impossible to prepare hot food, and you may not be able to wash in warm water, or at all.”